paybyrd/threedsecure-service-js/README.md

 * **attemptDelay:** The amount of time in milliseconds to wait for the next attempt when some transient error happens.**DEFAULT: 2000**
 * **culture**: The culture that should be used for API responses.**DEFAULT: en-US**
 * **onProgressFn:** A notification function to identify what is happening inside the service.**DEFAULT: NULL**
+* **onIFrameCreatedFn:** A notification function to allow customizations to the iframe created.
+* **onContainerCreatedFn:** A notification function to allow customizations to the container created.
+If the container is passed, the function will be dispatched anyway.

 ```js